 Many years ago, Ken and Joan went to Egypt on vacation.
-The tour company they were with had provided thick textbooks that described the pyramids in great detail, but Austin had never been Austin went to Alcoholics Anonymous, but one important point a big reader and simply didn't have the time.
+The tour company they were with had provided thick textbooks that described the pyramids in great detail, but Austin had never been a big reader and simply didn't have the time.
 So, on a whim, he decided to buy a children's book that he saw in the gift shop when they arrived.
 "It was written for a child, but as far as I was concerned I was a child in Egypt," he says.
 "I didn't know a thing about Egypt."